In this post, we will see how you can get started in machine learning and data science from scratch.

 Tasks like gathering data, pre-processing the data, training ML models, plotting different graphs are important, but not the only things that matter in the full picture.

-Benefit of deploying the ML model on web is, instead of seeing your code on GitHub, people can directly see your model making good predictions on their laptop/phone.
+Benefit of deploying the ML model on the web is, instead of seeing your code on GitHub, people can directly see your model making good predictions on their laptop/phone.

 How to deploy a trained ML model?